pombredanne/centidb/docs/notes.rst

   obviated:

-  * No need to deserialize DBMS-specific data format, only to re-serialize to store in Memcache using some completely difference encoding (e.g. BSON vs. pickle).
+  * No need to deserialize DBMS-specific data format, only to re-serialize to store in Memcache using some completely different encoding (e.g. BSON vs. pickle).
   * No need for subtle/bug ridden race avoidance strategies when handling updates to multiple copies of data.